PINUS BARK Overview Information

 PINUS BARK Side Effects & Safety

-It is not known if pinus bark is safe or what the possible side effects might be.
+It is not known if eastern hemlock is safe or what the possible side effects might be.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of pinus bark during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking eastern hemlock if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Moderate Interaction Be cautious with this combination